Logo

 Exchanging Points For Gift Cards

-To start exchanging points for gift cards, the minimum amount of points needed is 1,000.
+To start exchanging points for gift cards, the minimum number needed is 1,000.

 The 1,000 Point Threshold